PeterPiggyDevelopment/TitaniumCloud/README.md

 It's a cloud of titanium

 ##Description
 It is a cloud, which allow us to locate files on it.
-It has a test account with test files to provide grater possibility to test it.
+It has a test account named 'namename' with password 'passpass' with test files to provide less effort to test it.

 This is my list of wishes, which came to my mind when I have just thought about realization.